Thursday, September 13 (evening) to

 If you prefer, but don’t require, a single room, let the registrar know (firstname.lastname@example.org) and she will accommodate your request if space becomes available.

-**Please be aware that there is wildlife on our secluded retreat land.
+**Please be aware that there is large and small wildlife on our secluded retreat land.

 Cancellation and Refund Policy